 In this paper, the appropriate network buses and appropriate networks to apply Demand Side Management programs are determined by investigating the impact of DSM programs on reliability index EENS.
 In order to achieve this goal, at the first step, networks are studied before applying DSM programs at two levels; HLI and HLII.
 Studies show that in some networks reliability indices are affected mostly at the HLI level.
-While in some other networks, reliability indices are influenced mostly at the HLII level.
-It means that in these networks, reliability indices are affected by transmission contingencies.
+While in some other networks, reliability indices are affected by transmission contingencies.